The Queen's Guard: A Secure Enforcement of Fine-grained Access Control In Distributed Data Analytics Platforms: Abstract

 \section{Abstract}

-Distributed data analytics platforms (i.e., Apache Spark, Hadoop) enable cost-effective storage and processing by distributing data and computation to multiple nodes.
-Since these frameworks' design was primarily motivated by performance and usability, most were assumed to operate in non-malicious settings.
-Hence, they allow users to execute arbitrary code to analyze the data.
-To make the situation worse, they do not support fine-grained access control inherently or offer any plugin mechanism to enable it -- which makes them \textit{risky} to be used in multi-tier organizational settings.
+Distributed data analytics platforms (i.e., Apache Spark, Hadoop) provide high-level APIs to programmatically write analytics tasks that are run distributedly in multiple computing nodes.
+The design of these frameworks was primarily motivated by performance and usability.
+Thus, the security takes a back seat.
+Consequently, they do not inherently support fine-grained access control or offer any plugin mechanism to enable it, making them \textit{risky} to be used in multi-tier organizational settings.

-There have been attempts to build ``add-on'' solutions to enable fine-grained access control for distributed data analytics platforms.
-In this paper, we show that by knowing the nature of the solution, an attacker can evade the access control by maliciously using the platform-provided APIs.
-Specifically, we crafted several attack vectors to evade such solutions.

-Next, we systematically analyze the threats and potentially risky APIs and propose a two-layered (i.e., \textit{proactive} and \textit{reactive}) defense to protect against those attacks.
-Our proactive security layer utilizes state-of-the-art program analysis to detect potentially malicious user code.
-The reactive security layer consists of binary integrity checking, instrumentation-based runtime checks, and sandboxed execution.
-Finally, Using this solution, we provide a secure implementation of a new framework-agnostic fine-grained attribute-based access control framework named {\sc SecureDL} for Apache Spark.

-To the best of our knowledge, this is the first work that provides secure fine-grained attribute-based access control distributed data analytics platforms that allow arbitrary code execution.
-Performance evaluation showed that the overhead due to added security is low.